ebramk12/digital-disbursements/docs/introduction/introduction.md

 fast, more secure and cost-effective payout options how and when they want – on weekends, holidays and after hours. ikewise, the product allows the recipient to select the method to be used to disburse the payment.

-graph LR
-    A[Create Recipient] --> B([Get Encryption Key])
-    B --|Encrypt Card Data|> c[Request Nonce Token]

 ---

 # Integration Options

 Digital Disbursements allows several flexible integration options to make onboarding easy and accessible.
+Choose an integration path below to learn more.

 <!-- type: row -->

 <!-- type: card
 title: Payments Portal
-Description: Disburse payouts through the most popular channels to multiple recipients and create custom configurations in a Client-branded Portal
+Description: Disburse payouts through the most popular channels in a Client-branded Portal that minimizes cost and maximizes speed to market.
 link: ?path=docs/interactive-guide/api-flow/initiateportalflow.md
 -->

 <!-- type: card
 title: Hosted Payments Page
-description: Offers the use of a client-branded iframe to facilitate sending account infomration to Fiserv and the merchant will recieve a multi-use token for future use.
+description: Offers the use of a client-branded iframe to manage customer experience, send account infomration (PCI data) directly to Fiserv, and recieve an encrypted token for future use.
 link: ?path=docs/interactive-guide/api-flow/hosted-pages.md
 -->

 <!-- type: card
 title: API Only
-description: With our easy to use APIs you can create your own unique user experiance with the confidence of a secure and fast Payments backend.
+description: With Fiserv's simple, modern APIs you can direct flow to users with the confidence of a secure and fast Payments backend.
 link: ?path=docs/interactive-guide/api-flow/apiflow.md
 -->